jonjamz/blaze-forms/README.md

   * You may use this to retrieve data and save it to the database.
   * You can also use this to clear values after the form has successfully been submitted.
 * `callbacks`
-  * This contains two methods to trigger the form's state.
+  * This contains two methods to trigger the form's state, and one method for resetting the form.
   * Running `callbacks.success()` sets `success`.
   * Running `callbacks.failed()`  sets `failed`.
+  * Running `callbacks.reset()`   runs the custom reset function for each Element in the Form Block.
   * The form's `{{loading}}` state (see below) will run from the time you submit to the time you call one of these.
 * `changed`
   * If you passed in initial data, this contains an object with only the fields that have changed.